OIDC With AWS

 Go to the organization's credentials page and create a new deployment credential.
 Select AWS OIDC type and enter the following fields:

-• Duration - Configure to 1 hour for OIDC.
-How long will the token be valid.
-The token is being generated when the deployment starts not when the credential is being created.
+- Configure to 1 hour for OIDC.
+Determines how long the token will be valid.
+The token is generated when deployment starts, not when the credential is being created.

 Troubleshooting